eNMS-automation/eNMS/docs/source/advanced/endpoint_types/retrieve_list_instance_custom.md

       -   The value for `dir` can be either "desc" for descending or the default "asc" for ascending.

- - `maximum_return_records` - OPTIONAL - Integer indicating the
+ - `maximum_return_records`: OPTIONAL - Integer indicating the
      maximum number of records to return.
- - `start` - OPTIONAL - Integer indicating the first record to be returned, which can be used with `maximum_return_records` to implement paging.
+ - `start`: OPTIONAL - Integer indicating the first record to be returned, which can be used with `maximum_return_records` to implement paging.